elishapruner/Makerspace-VR-Challenge/Workshops/2 - Environments/README.md

 ## 7. Position the Camera in the Terrain
 https://youtu.be/gXLhmkgOpgI

-## 8. Real-World Skybox using Google Street View
+## 8. Real-World Sphere Skybox using Google Street View
 https://youtu.be/cnVHw-5u-88

-# 360 Degree Skybox Videos
+# 360 Degree Sphere Skybox Videos

 ## Basic Video Stitching (1 of 3) - Autopano Video Pro Tutorial 1
 https://youtu.be/dBWqiTZbGzw